Migrating from Text Editors

 The project contains more than just these artifacts.
 In a project, you might have 3 files open in tabs, in a certain order.
 That information is saved in the project’s metadata, in a .idea subdirectory in the project’s root folder, Because of this, the next time you open the project, you will be restored to that configuration.
-This applies beyond configuration: PyCharm autosaves changes as you edit, backed by a local history that can return the code to its previous states.
+This applies beyond configuration: PyCharm Saving and Reverting Changes as you edit, backed by a local history that can return the code to its previous states.
 PyCharm has a tremendous amount in its IDE that is part of the project’s configuration: Python settings, scenarios for running code, connection information for databases, and more.

 Your first project